e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 It's more difficult than management because it requires strong **soft skills**.
 You have to be confident and capable to put yourself in your people's shoes.
 You need to be able to genuinely connect with the people you interact with to effectively lead.
 You need to genuinely care about them.

-In practice, the rise of leadership skills is rarely structured and much more natural selection oriented.
+In practice, the rise of leadership skills is rarely structured and much more often natural selection oriented.
-Many strong leaders have a natural sense for their style and this tends to create a natural matching selection where you - as leader - attract people that are compatible with your style and reject those who aren't.
+Many strong leaders have a natural sense for their style and this tends to create a matching 'natural selection' where you - as leader - attract people that are compatible with your style and reject those who aren't.
-This is something you should be aware of as you will be missing on some incredible talent and ideas.
+This is something you should be aware of as you will be missing on some incredible talent and ideas if your style is aggressively discriminative.
-This is also very relevant if you find yourself being the only genius in the room and there is a book about that I believe called "Everyone is an idiot" (but I haven't read it yet - was recommended for this topic)
+There are countless leadership style; each with its own discriminative nature as you will never be compatible with everyone.

+Leadership is not only natural though, it can be learned.
+It is a longer and more difficult journey than management because it requires you to do a lot of work on yourself.
+That is, if you want to excel at the task, which is definitely not the majority of leaders out there.
+Even notoriously famous leaders that have achieved great goals tend to exhibit a version of 'walk or die to my style' attitude.
+It does work, it's hyper discriminative, so you should aim higher and be better.

-So great leadership requires:
+Great leadership requires:

-1. Strong **soft skill**,
+1. Strong **soft skill** - Social awareness, communication, listening -,
 2. The ability to **connect with people**,
 3. A sense of **confidence** but also the ability to **question yourself** constantly.

 Leading by example is an obvious step you have to follow.
-If you live by "do what I say, not what I do", you will lose respect faster than you can blink.
+If you live by "do what I say, not what I do", you will lose respect of everyone faster than you can blink.
+This doesn't mean you need to do everything yourself first either.

 Ultimately, if you are capable of providing the right level of guidance and support to your people, you will start seeing that the people you work with are giving you **a lot more** that what you'd have under a plain management structure.
 I'm talking **better, fresher ideas; an always switch-on attitude; a stronger internal drive; positive/can-do attitude; loyalty and commitment; and so much more**.
 Also, this energy is **contagious**.
 As you now lead a team of people who are inspired to take on the impossible, you attract better talent too.

-Leadership is not all natural, it can be learned.
-It is a longer and more difficult journey than management because it requires you to do a lot of work on yourself.
-That is, if you want to excel at the task, which is definitely not the majority of leaders out there.
-Even notoriously famous leaders that have achieved great goals tend to exhibit a version of 'walk or die to my style' attitude.
-It does work, but you should be better.

 Good leadership is the number one differentiator between teams who do excellent, pioneering level of work and those who just run a decent product/company.
-I'd choose a poorly managed company with great leadership any day versus the opposite.
+I'd choose a poorly managed company with great leadership against the opposite any day.

 [pagebreak]

 #### Leadership and Management throughout your career

 As you climb the ladder on the people management style, the importance of leadership and management changes.
-Even at the individual contributor level, management and leadership skills matter, but they are a nice to have, so I'm not going to dive too deep into it now.
+Even at the individual contributor level, management and leadership skills matter, but they are a 'nice to have', so I'm not going to dive too deep into it now.

-At first, as a manager, you'll need much high 'great management skills' to 'great leadership skills' ratio.
+At first, as a manager, you'll need a quite high 'great management skills' to 'great leadership skills' ratio.
 This is because your job is first and foremost to organize the work of the people underneath you.
 As you progress, the balance progressively shifts because you have more and more people underneath you that are handling the management and the expectations shifts towards autonomy and the ability to take on higher and higher level requirements.
 At the top, you are becoming 'one of the few'.
-You must be inspiring, you must convey the energy that is making the list of reasons as to why people join and stay.
+You must be inspiring, you must convey the energy that is making the top of the list of reasons as to why people join and stay.

 In a nutshell, it kinda follows this graph:
 ![Leadership & Management involvement over career](./images/leadership_management.jpg)